python/cpython/Mac/BuildScript/resources/ReadMe.txt

 that open up specific Macintosh technologies to Python programs.

-The installer puts the applications in "Python $VERSION" in your Applications folder, command-line tools in /usr/local/bin and the underlying machinery in
+The installer puts the applications in "Python $VERSION" in your Applications folder, and the underlying machinery in
 $PYTHONFRAMEWORKINSTALLDIR.
+It can optionally place links to the command-line tools in /usr/local as well, by default you have to add the "bin" directory inside the framework to you shell's search path.

 More information on MacPython can be found at http://www.python.org/download/mac/.